How Does Arkis Work?

 Cross-chain portfolio marginBridge dependencyHigh

-Portfolio margin calculation depends on accurate cross-chain state.
+Portfolio margin calculation depends on accurate cross-chain state across Ethereum, Arbitrum, Avalanche, and Hyperliquid L1.
 Bridge delays or failures can cause the margin system to use stale data, potentially preventing timely liquidations on one chain when losses mount on another.

 CEX subaccount integrationOn-chain margin calculationMedium

-Binance subaccount balances must be synchronized with on-chain margin state.
-Any API delay or Binance-side issue creates a window where portfolio margin is inaccurate, enabling under-margined positions.
+Binance and Bitget subaccount balances must be synchronized with on-chain margin state.
+Any API delay, downtime, or exchange-side issue at either venue creates a window where portfolio margin is inaccurate, enabling under-margined positions.
+Two CEX dependencies double the surface area for this failure mode.

 Permissioned borrower setInstitutional concentrationMedium